madebypixel02/42-Madrid-Cursus/ft_printf/README.md

 	X		Prints an unsigned hexadecimal integer (uppercase A-F)

 Flags:
-	Width		Specifies the minimum width of the printed variable (adds spaces when necessary) Precision	Selects the minimum number of elements of the variable that are printed (Eg. number of chars from a string)
+	(width)		Specifies the minimum width of the printed variable (adds spaces when necessary) (precision)	Selects the minimum number of elements of the variable that are printed (Eg. number of chars from a string)
 	-		Pads text to the left (adds spaces to the right)
 	0		Pads text with zeroes instead of spaces
 	.
 Separates Width and Precision